bmkramer/covid19_preprints_published/README.md

 :--------------------------|:----------------------------|
 ![percentage of preprints linked to published papers CSHL](outputs/figures/CSHL_comparison/covid19_preprints_published_percentage_compare_Crossref_CSHL.png) | ![days to publish_CSHL](outputs/figures/CSHL_comparison/days_to_publish_CSHL_comparison.png)

+#### Preprint destination

+Some preprint servers (e.g. bioRxiv, medRxiv, OSF-preprint servers) are publisher-independent, while others (e.g. JMIR, ResearchSquare and Preprints.org) are directly associated with specific publishers (JMIR, SpringerNature and MDPI, respectively).
+While open to other preprints, these preprint servers offer submitting authors  the option to share their paper on the preprint server associated with the publisher during the peer review process.

+It might be expected that linking  preprints and published papers might be easier/quicker when preprint server and journals are from the same publisher, and indeed, JMIR, and to a lesser extent Preprints.org and ResearchSquare, have the highest proportion of preprints linked to published papers in the sample studied here.

+To check whether published papers from publisher-associated preprint servers indeed end up in journals from the same publisher, an alluvial plot was made showing the destination of all preprints with links to a published paper in their metadata.
+Indeed, preprints from JMIR, Preprints.org and ResearchSquare predominantly 'end up ' in journals from the same publisher.

 . | Destination of preprints linked to published papers (n=1348)|.
 :----------------------------|:----------------------------|:--------------------------|
 ![empty](outputs/figures/destination/empty.png) | ![preprint_destination](outputs/figures/destination/covid19_preprints_destination.png) | ![empty](outputs/figures/destination/empty.png)